EdPro2 (Evening Bachelor of Arts in Liberal Studies Program)

 Early Childhood Development and Special Education bridges the transfer process between San Joaquin Delta College and University of the Pacific for early childhood education professionals.
 The goal of the partnership is to create pathways for adults to access careers in early childhood development fields while addressing extensive workforce needs.

 Entry into a cohort begins in mid-August of each year with the beginning of the Fall Semester.
 The EdPro2 program is for individuals who have completed 70 credits (units) in required courses for the major.
 Courses typically meet on Tuesdays and Thursdays from 5:30 to 9:30 throughout each of the four semesters.
 The program of required coursework is organized to cover approximately 15 months, over fall, spring, summer and fall semester.

 Financial aid in the form of grants, loans, and scholarships is available for individuals enrolled in the EdPro2 program.
 Early childhood emphasis individuals are eligible for California State Department programs aimed at early childhood development professionals.

-Interested applicants, who are currently paraprofessionals, may contact:
+Interested applicants may contact:

 Dr. Marilyn Draheim

 Benerd School of Education